 In line with recent statutory guidance from the Department for Education (April 2014) we aim to ensure that students at Campion with medical conditions are properly supported so that they have full access to education, including school trips and physical education.

-We have a Wellbeing Mentor with responsibility for all the medical needs of students and they will liaise with students and parents, consult health and social care professionals, coordinate support and share relevant information with staff.
+We have a Wellbeing Team with responsibility for all the medical needs of students and they will liaise with students and parents, consult health and social care professionals, coordinate support and share relevant information with staff.
 They are responsible for ensuring that:

 - Individual Health Care plans are prepared where necessary (after consultation with parents and the relevant health care professionals) and that they are shared with all staff – the level of detail within plans will depend on the complexity of the child’s condition and the degree of support needed